The Salem Witch House

-Men, women, and even young children were involved in these heinous trials.
-Salem will always go down as a major learning experience going forward.
+Men, women, and young children were involved in these heinous trials resulting in 19 initial victims with more to follow.
 While most repented of their involvement in the trials, some did not, and perhaps these are the ones cursed to wander the very area in which they condemned others.

 But how did this all start?
 What were the implications, and why do some believe that Salem is haunted to this very day by lost spirits of yesteryear?
-Read on and get an in-depth look at a time when old America was still learning its way and the price it had to pay along the way.
+Read on for an in-depth look at a time when old America was still learning its way.

 Properly known as the Jonathan Corwin House, it is named after its owner, Jonathan Corwin, who just happens to be one of the Salem Witch Trial judges.
 He investigated much of the claims associated with the alleged witchcraft activity, signing several arrest warrants during his time.
 However, due to an inadequacy in records, it’s difficulty to surmise his role completely.